Skip to Content

 Downtown Port Hope

-If you prefer a small town feel to gigantic robots, instead of heading right on HWY 28, turn left and head towards downtown Port Hope.
-There are quaint antique shops, great restaurants, and more to explore.
-Downtown Port Hope is a great place to stop for a coffee and people watch for a while.
-If you are visiting in the fall you can also try to catch the Port Hope salmon run that makes its way up the salmon ladder at Corbett Dam near McKibbon St.
+Port Hope is packed with quaint antique shops, great restaurants, and more to explore.
+Downtown Port Hope is a great place to stop for a coffee and people-watch for an hour or so.
+If you are visiting during fall in Ontario, you can also try to catch the Port Hope salmon run that makes its way up the salmon ladder at Corbett Dam near McKibbon St.

 Where To Stay In Port Hope

-If you become so enchanted with the town of Port Hope that you opt to spend the night here, check out The Waddell hotel.
-This Heritage District, dating from 1845, is a short walk from the Capitol Theatre.
-The hotel looks out over the Ganaraska River for pretty sunset views.
-You can find some more Port Hope accommodation options here.
+If you become so enchanted with the town of Port Hope that you opt to spend the night here, check out The Waddell Hotel.
+This Heritage District hotel, dating back to 1845, is a short walk from Port Hope’s Capitol Theatre.

 Toronto to Montreal Stop 2: Apple Pies and Beautiful Beaches